 With the FP paradigm, we use functions to share code and those functions are loosely coupled with data.
 We then compose these functions in different ways to form various applications.
-So our Cat class can be replaced with a set of small, cohesive Cat functions executed one at a time in a pipeline.
+So our Cat class can be replaced with a set of small, cohesive Cat attribute functions executed sequentially in a pipeline.

 If we come across a hairless cat, we simply create a new function to represent it and reuse all the relevant functions created for other cat types, except we remove the fur function from the hairless cat’s pipeline — or if we’re feeling particularly clever, make use of higher order functions.

 Because the new function is independent and loosely coupled to not only the data,